PseudoPau/ThesisLog/Writing/Operational Manual.md

 ![Damjan Jovanovic](https://freight.cargo.site/w/1500/q/75/i/15872414dc909ae241bf41f567a393b60f8529fb55c600f24d4916ef827918e4/2NCMlifeformsdotio.png)
 *`_New Campo Marzio—Lifeforms_.
 (2021).
 Retrieved November 25, 2022, from [https://lifeforms.io/New-Campo-Marzio-1](https://lifeforms.io/New-Campo-Marzio-1)`*

 The model has been displaced as an image or object which imitates the designed object yet-to-be.
-In a sense everything becomes a potential model.*Mark Cousins*
+In a sense everything becomes a potential model.
+*(Mark Cousins, 2021)*

-Digital optics is indeed a rational metaphor for intoxication, statistical intoxication, that is: a blurring of perception that affects the real as much as the figurative, as though our society were sinking into the darkness of a voluntary blindness, its will to digital power finally contaminating the horizon of sight as well as knowledge.*Paul Virilio*
+Digital optics is indeed a rational metaphor for intoxication, statistical intoxication, that is: a blurring of perception that affects the real as much as the figurative, as though our society were sinking into the darkness of a voluntary blindness, its will to digital power finally contaminating the horizon of sight as well as knowledge.
+*(Paul Virilio, 1984, p.76)*[^5]

 ---